squid-cache/squid-cache.github.io/SquidFaq/SystemWeirdnesses.rst

 You may also very occasionally have problems with TCP Window Scaling on Linux.
 At first you may be able to TCP connect to the site, but then unable to transfer any data across your connection.
 This is due to some broken firewalls on the Internet (it is not a bug with Linux) mangling this field when the TCP connection is established.
 More details and a workaround can be found at [http://lwn.net/Articles/92727/ lwn.net].

-== HP-UX ==

-=== StatHist.c:74: failed assertion `statHistBin(H, min) == 0' ===

-This was a very mysterious and unexplainable bug with GCC on HP-UX.
-Certain functions, when specified as ''static'', would cause math bugs.
-The compiler also failed to handle implied int-double conversions properly.
-These bugs should all be handled correctly in Squid version 2.2.

 == IRIX ==